 Carina Press is committed to inclusion and representation in our publishing program.
 We’re interested in seeing not just manuscripts that feature characters from a range of backgrounds and experiences, but books written by authors from traditionally marginalized or underrepresented groups, including (but not limited to) Black authors, authors of color, disabled authors, and LGBTQIA+ authors.

 Contemporary romances that balance deep character development and realism with humor and hope.
 We’d love to read more MCs who will steal our hearts and make us laugh and cry as they find their HEAs.
-Think Real Men Knit by Kwana Jackson, The Roommate by Rosie Danan, or Something to Talk About by Meryl Wilsner.
+Think Act Your Age, Eve Brown by Talia Hibbert, Love at First by Kate Clayborn, or One Last Stop by Casey McQuiston.

 Romantic Suspense: We’re looking for series with long-term potential, following the same protagonists through multiple books.
 Romance arc should be strong, without leaving readers waiting too long for an HEA.
 J.D.
 Robb’s In Death series is the classic example here; others include the Cut & Run series by Madeleine Urban and Abigail Roux, and the Big Bad Wolf series by Charlie Adhara.

-Paranormal Romance: Romantic comedies aren’t just for contemporary romance!
-We’d love to see some paranormal romcoms along the line of the BeWere My Heart series by MaryJanice Davidson—light-hearted and fun, but with high stakes and real danger driving the plot.
+Paranormal Romance: We’re always on the lookout for big, classic PNR/UF titles that are full of magic and suspense.
+In addition to classic PNR, we’re also looking for PNR with a romcom flavor along the line of the BeWere My Heart series by MaryJanice Davidson—light-hearted and fun, but with high stakes and real danger driving the plot.

 Carina Adores: We are actively acquiring books for our LGBTQ+ trope-based contemporary romance line, Carina Adores.
-We’re open to a variety of tropes, but right now we’re particularly on the lookout for city settings and fun, fast-paced romances with the potential for drama: royalty, marriages of convenience, enemies-to-lovers, fake relationships.
+We’re open to a variety of tropes, but right now we’re particularly on the lookout for fun, fast-paced romances with sparkling banter and big feelings: enemies to lovers, fake relationships/fake dating, grumpy/sunshine.
 For more detail, please see the full Carina Adores submissions guidelines here.

-Kerri Buckley, Executive Editor, and Stephanie Doig, Editor, updated the above imprint-wide list, and welcome all queries related to it.
+Kerri Buckley, Executive Editor, Stephanie Doig, Editor, and Ronan Sadler, Editorial Assistant, updated the above imprint-wide list and welcome all queries related to it.
 They’ve each also contributed to the editor-by-editor wishlists below.

 - Reunion romances where both parties have just been pining away in the sweetest, most deliciously gut-wrenching way forever and ever.